crcn/figmark/README.md

 That's it!
 At this point you should have generated React files that you can use directly in your code.

-> You'll also notice `*.pc` files which are the templates used to compile React files.
-To learn more about how to use these, you can checkout the [Paperclip](https://github.com/crcn/paperclip) repository.
+> You'll also notice `*.pc` files which React files are compiled from.
+To learn more about how to use PC files, you can check out the [Paperclip](https://github.com/crcn/paperclip) repository.